Ernest J. Dawley

 Major General Ernest Joseph "Mike" Dawley (17 February 1886 – 10 December 1973) was a senior officer of the United States Army, best known during World War II for commanding the VI Corps during Operation Avalanche, the Allied landings at Salerno, Italy, in 1943.
 After the landings, he was relieved of his command by Lieutenant General Mark W. Clark, commander of the Fifth Army, and returned to the United States.

 Early life and military career

 Dawley was born on 17 February 1886 in Antigo, Wisconsin.
 After graduation from Ripon College in Ripon, Wisconsin, he entered the United States Military Academy (USMA) at West Point, New York, in 1906, at the age of 20.
-He graduated four years later on 15 June 1910 and was also commissioned as a second lieutenant into the Field Artillery Branch of the United States Army.
-Among his fellow graduates were Jack Heard, Emil F. Reinhardt, John Millikin, James Muir, Oscar Griswold, Jack McCoach and Lewis Burton, all of whom would, like Dawley himself, eventually become general officers.
+He graduated 24th in a class of 83 four years later on 15 June 1910 and was also commissioned as a second lieutenant into the Field Artillery Branch of the United States Army.
+Among his fellow graduates included men such as Frederick S. Strong Jr., Creswell Garlington, Oscar Solbert, Beverly C. Dunn, Donald H. Connolly, Raymond F. Fowler, David McCoach Jr., Fred C. Wallace, Burton O. Lewis, Harry Chamberlin, James I. Muir, John Millikin, Durward S. Wilson, Charles Hines, Walter H. Frank, Jack W. Heard, Frederick E. Uhl, Oscar Griswold, Duncan G. Richart, Robert H. Dunlop and Emil F. Reinhardt.

 Dawley served in both the United States and in the Philippines, attending various schools.
 He took part in the Mexican Punitive Expedition in 1916, serving under the command of Brigadier General John J. Pershing.